CESNET/metacentrum-user-docs/docs/software/install-software/index.md

 ### Local installation

-**This option means that the user installs the desired software by his/her own means anywhere into his/her home directory**:
+*This option means that the user installs the desired software by his/her own means anywhere into his/her home directory.*

+**Variant 1: install from within interactive job (>= 5 min lasting installation)**

+    # first start an interactive job with scratch directory
+    qsub -I -l select=1:ncpus=1:mem=4gb:scratch_local=10gb -l walltime=2:00:00

+    # after the job starts, redirect temporary files into scratch
+    mkdir $SCRATCHDIR/tmp
+    export TMPDIR=$SCRATCHDIR/tmp

+    # make an installation directory anywhere in your home
     mkdir /storage/CITY_XY/home/user123/my_fancy_sw

     # then install into this directory

-and runs the software (preferably from within a job) as
+    cd /storage/CITY_XY/home/user123/my_fancy_sw
+    install ...

+**Variant 2: install without interactive job (<= 5 min lasting installations ONLY)**

+    # first redirect temporary files into any directory in your home
+    mkdir /storage/city_XY/home/user123/tmp
+    export /storage/city_XY/home/user123/tmp

+    # make an installation directory anywhere in your home
+    mkdir /storage/CITY_XY/home/user123/my_fancy_sw

+    # then install into this directory
+    cd /storage/CITY_XY/home/user123/my_fancy_sw
-    /storage/CITY_XY/home/user123/my_fancy_sw/executable.exe input.inp ...
+    install ...

+!!! question "why do I have to redirect to TMPDIR?"
+    By default the variable TMPDIR points to system directory `/tmp`.
+This directory is writable to all, but users have a small quota of only 1 GB in `/tmp`.
+Therefore installations with default value of TMPDIR often fail due to insufficient space.

 **Features of local installation:**

-- no need to contact user support or ask for aything (unless help is needed),
+- no need to contact user support, to wait or to ask for aything (unless help is needed),
 - if the `CITY_XY` storage is down, the software will not be available,
 - it is up to user to figure out how to install the software,
 - suitable for cases when the installation works out-of-the-box and the user wants to try the software ASAP.